viniciusolzon/KIT/TSP-Branch-and-Bound/README.md

-# Branch and Bound for TSP
+# Branch and Bound para o TSP

 ### Implementação do algoritmo BnB (Branch and Bound) para a resolução do TSP ( Travelling Salesman Problem ).